petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/tags-and-categories/auto-tagging/auto-tagging-images.md

 uuid: 231895b7-3e9b-42d4-a89f-91d2e8e9f3ac
 ---

-# Auto Tagging Images
+# Auto-Tagging Images

-Once [asset auto tagging has been enabled](./configuring-asset-auto-tagging.md), you can also enable image auto tagging.
-Image auto tagging tags images uploaded to the Documents and Media Library.
+Once [asset auto-tagging has been enabled](./configuring-asset-auto-tagging.md), you can also enable image auto-tagging.
+Image auto-tagging tags images uploaded to the Documents and Media Library.

 !!! tip
     Currently, tags applied automatically are English only.

-By default, Image Auto Tagging is disabled by default.
-In addition to enabling Auto Tagging in DXP, you must also configure an image tagging provider.
+By default, Image Auto-Tagging is disabled by default.
+In addition to enabling Auto-Tagging in DXP, you must also configure an image tagging provider.
 Four providers are available:

 1. [**TensorFlow:**](#configuring-tensorflow-image-auto-tagging) An open-source library that provides machine learning capabilities.
 TensorFlow image auto-tagging in DXP is based on [TensorFlow's `LabelImage` sample for Java](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/java/src/main/java/org/tensorflow/examples/LabelImage.java), and uses the Inception5h model.
 Use this with caution, since its accuracy is limited.